Digital 3-D Imaging

 It's hard to predict exactly what will happen with this technology in the future.
 However, children's movies that show on 3-D screens tend to perform better at the box office, so more movies may begin to include 3-D projection as time goes on.

-For more information about digital 3-D and related topics, check out the links on the next page.
+For more information about digital 3-D and related topics, check out the links below.